Gijs6/school.gijs6.nl/README.md

 # [school.gijs6.nl](https://school.gijs6.nl)

-The *famous* place I dump all my school summaries.
+The place I dump all my school summaries.

-## How shit works

-[`binder.py`](binder.py) is a custom simple ssg that deals with the build output, templating and feeds.
+It uses [`binder.py`](binder.py), a custom simple ssg that deals with the build output, templating and feeds.

 ## Running locally